+PSY 100 Cr.3

-This course is designed to clearly define empathic listening skills within a multicultural context.
-Students will learn to differentiate listening from psychotherapy and will practice listening skills.
-Topics include values identification, basic listening skills, in-depth exploration skills, and action planning without counseling.
-Ideal for those who will plan to work in a human services setting.
+This course is designed to clearly define empathic listening skills within a trauma-informed context.
+Students learn to differentiate listening from psychotherapy and practice listening skills.
+Topics include values identification, basic listening skills, in-depth exploration skills, working in challenging situations, and action planning without counseling.
+Students explore how their own barriers may lead to projection, hindering empathic listening.
+Ideal for those who plan to work in a human services setting.
 Prerequisite: PSY 100; second semester sophomore standing.
 Offered Fall, Spring.

 PSY 356 Cr.3

 This course focuses on basic principles, theories, and research in human development from conception through middle childhood (ages 5-12 approximately).
 Topics include physical, cognitive, language, social/emotional and personality development.
 Both the biological/genetic (nature) and the environmental (nurture) influences on development will be examined within each developmental area.
-Prerequisite: PSY 100 and PSY 210; or PSY 212.
+Research methodology and theoretical perspectives will be integrated throughout each topic area.
+Prerequisite: PSY 212.
 Offered Annually.

 PSY 357 Cr.3

 Focuses on the developmental tasks of adolescence and the influence of family, peers, school and society.
 Topics include historical perspectives, cognitive and moral development, self-concept, sexuality, vocational choice, and problems of adolescence.
-Prerequisite: PSY 100 and PSY 210; or PSY 212.
+Prerequisite: PSY 212.
 Offered Annually.

 PSY 358 Cr.3

 An overview of the 'journey of adulthood' including both continuity and change.
 It introduces students to major historical and theoretical perspectives on adult development as well as primary methodological techniques for studying adult development.
 It examines milestones and transitions in traditional developmental domains (physical, cognitive and social and emotional) and explores individual responses and adjustments to these experiences.
-Prerequisite: PSY 100 and PSY 210; or PSY 212.
+Prerequisite: PSY 212 or gerontology emphasis.
 Offered Annually.